 Google does it.
 Microsoft does it.
 And some of the most influential CEOs in the world do it for their companies because they know how powerful it is.
 So, what is ‘it’?
 It’s blogging.
 Think blogging is old news?
-With a little bit of strategizing, never underestimate the power a well-written blog can have on your marketing efforts.
+With a little bit of strategizing, never underestimate the power well-written blog content can have on your marketing efforts.

 One huge benefit is the ability to inform your customers of any changes, new products, latest offers, and much more.
 This, in turn, can lead to direct sales.

 Depending on your company or business model, corporate blogging, like an About Us page, makes a company feel more human to the world.

 Additionally, a company blog is a way for your company to become engaged with and by the online community and provide consistent branding.
 A well-written blog can gain popularity leading to thousands of people subscribing to your feeds and being exposed to your advertising and marketing messages.

 There is much competition for audience attention.
 Therefore, captivate your audience with compelling content, and you’ll receive a growing list of market leads.
 Remember that individual blog readers generally prefer a personable style, but if your operation is a business-to-business one, you’ll need to vary your style accordingly.